Investigators reveal concerns about behavior of Michigan high school shooting suspect leading up to the tragedy

 Addressing the first-degree murder charges, McDonald told reporters the accusation "requires premeditation and I am absolutely sure after reviewing the evidence that it isn't even a close call, it was absolutely premeditated."

-Crumbley's lawyer, who represented him just for the arraignment, entered a not guilty plea on the teen's behalf.
+Crumbley's lawyer entered a not guilty plea on the teen's behalf Wednesday during the arraignment.
 The judge scheduled a probable cause hearing for December 13 and a preliminary examination hearing for December 20.
-He's being held at the Oakland County Jail.
+He's currently being held at the Oakland County Jail.

 Survivors coping with trauma and grief

-As investigators comb through details from the shooting, students who survived are struggling to cope.
+As investigators continue to comb through details from the shooting, students who lived through the terrifying ordeal are struggling to cope in the aftermath.

-JaVon Pittman, a student at Oxford High, said he took cover as the incident unfolded.
-"We put the table at the door, barricaded the doors, and we just turned the lights off and we hid under the desk," the 17-year-old told CNN on Wednesday.
+JaVon Pittman, a student at Oxford high, said he took cover as the incident unfolded.
+"We put the table at the door, barricaded the doors, and we just turned the lights off and we hid under the desk," the 17-year-old told CNN Wednesday.

 He called his father while he was hiding, whispering that there was a shooting at his school, JaVon said.
 His younger brother, Jonte, was also at the school during the shooting and was able to escape.